 After this initial hand holding period I had a fresh outlook on the brand.
 The content that came out of the Instagram campaign was awesome, and to this day I think it's some of my best work.
 The campaign covered Stories and Posts in both still image and video format.
 I also integrated the product into my workout routines for pre-workout meals.

 I was invited to work with the brand on a regular basis, becoming a legitimate fitness brand ambassador on Instagram.
+Now I've branched out to other brands like mifo, which sells earbuds work athletes.
 It's really cool to think how far I have come, and while I still have some sensitivities around body issues, Instagram has turned into a positive influence for me.
 By interacting with other people going through the same problems I once had, I know I'm helping them get to where I am now.

 Instagram can be an amazing tool, but I would encourage anything thinking about becoming a fitness influencer to scrutinize brands that make offers.
 Set some moral guidelines and stick to them, because there are a lot of fakers and people trying to make money above all else out there.
 Go for what feels right, and try to make sure you always leave people with confidence and motivation to improve their mental and physical selves.